naomibaes/naomibaes.github.io/content/resources/synthetic_SIB/index.md

   - dataset
 ---

-Synthetic datasets to evaluate key dimensions of LSC (Sentiment, Intensity, Breadth), generated using LLMs and WordNet from the LSC-Eval framework.
+Synthetic datasets to evaluate key dimensions of LSC (SIB), generated using LLMs and WordNet from the LSC-Eval framework.

 <!--more-->